caseypt/RepData_PeerAssessment1/PA1_template.md

 *1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs).*

+The number of incomplete cases is calculated and shown below.

 ```r
 nrow(data) - sum(complete.cases(data))
 ```